jcandy/speakertools/src/alignment.rst

   A_3 &=& a_3^2-2 a_2 \; .
   \end{eqnarray}

+Butterworth filters have :math:`A_1=A_2=A_3=0` which gives the mathematical feature of *maximal flatness*.
+We summarize the values for :math:`A_i` below

-.. csv-table:: **Discrete Alignments**
+.. csv-table:: **Discrete Alignments Coefficients**
    :header: Filter, :math:`Q_T`, :math:`A_1`, :math:`A_2`, :math:`A_3`
-   :widths: 20, 6, 5, 5, 5
+   :widths: 16, 6, 5, 5, 5
+   :align: center

    Butterworth (B4), 0.383, 0, 0, 0
    Linkwitz-Riley (LR4), 0.354, 0, 2, 0
    Bessel (BL4), 0.316, 1.464, 1.286, 0.976

 Since these respective alignments are possible only for a single value of :math:`Q_T`, a procedure is required to extend (or approximate) them for a continuous range of :math:`Q_T`.
-We use three alignment families which are based on the discrete alignments above.
+We use the following alignment families, which are based on the discrete alignments above.

-.. csv-table:: **Speakerbench Continuous Alignments**
+.. csv-table:: **Speakerbench Suggested Alignments**
-   :header: Abbreviation, Description,:math:`Q_T`
+   :header: Alignment, Description,:math:`Q_T` range
-   :widths: 13, 20, 10
+   :widths: 10, 20, 10
+   :align: center

    C4,     Chebyshev (extension of B4), :math:`0.24 < Q_T < 2.0`
    B4-CA,  B4 with compliance alteration, :math:`0.36 < Q_T < 0.56`
-   B4-AM,  B4 with amplitude matching (QB3),  :math:`0.36 < Q_T < 0.56`
+   B4-AM,  B4 with amplitude matching (same as QB3),  :math:`0.36 < Q_T < 0.56`
    LR4-CA, LR4 with compliance alteration, :math:`0.34 < Q_T < 0.4`
    LR4-AM, LR4 with amplitude matching, :math:`0.34 < Q_T < 0.4`
    BL4-CA, BL4 with compliance alteration, :math:`0.3 < Q_T < 0.36`